harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 draft: false
 slug: "ai-free"
 topics: ["AI"]
-description: "It’s interesting and perhaps encouraging to see folks declaring their work *AI free* or *human-generated*, in some way or another."
+description: "It’s encouraging to see folks declaring their work *AI free* or *human-generated*, in some form or another."
 ---

-It’s interesting and perhaps encouraging to see folks declaring their work *AI free* or *human-generated*, in some way or another.
+It’s encouraging to see folks declaring their work *AI free* or *human-generated*, in some form or another.

 Jared White has pledged that [everything his web design studio creates will be 100% AI free](https://www.whitefusion.studio/#stop-publicizing-progress-without-committing-to-ethics) going forward: